Capturing Stories Through Portraits

 Amy Jalapeno

-With more than 80 different tribal ethnicities, Ethiopia’s culture and traditions go back over 3000 years.
 This young boy from one of the many diverse Omo valley tribes is the subject of my first pastel portrait drawing.
+I was drawn to the focus on the child, yet linked to the safety of his mother.
+Young children have such intense, curious gazes.
 Truly I was winging it as an artist, purely enjoying the process and exploring the beautiful buttery blending of soft pastels combined with the delicate details pastel pencils.
 Pastel pencils render additional control for fine details such as the hair, beading and animal hides.
 I selected a neutral sand coloured background with a medium tooth, as the background colour will have a profound effect on the finished artwork.
 As a pastel drawing, this also means similar to sketching, I won’t be filling in the background.
 In contrast pastel paintings utilise the whole area of the canvas.

 Chocolate was the base colour as it has the rich red undertones for this tribe’s particular skin tones, but it was also mixed with Burnt Carmine, Elderberry, Burnt Earth and various Umbers.
 The beauty of working with pastels is the process – applying the layers, gradually blending and building the colour but also being mindful of how much pigment the paper tooth can comfortably hold.
 My biggest tip?
 Don’t be tempted to overwork your pastel drawing.